yatesco/seafile-docs/faq.md

 ### How to migrate libraries and groups from one account to another ?

 Since version 4.4.2, system admin can migrate libraries and groups from one account to another exsiting account using [RESTful web api](https://github.com/haiwen/seafile-docs/blob/master/develop/web_api.md#migrate-account).

+## Questions about Clustering

+### Page layout broken because seahub/media/CACHE is created only on first node

+Please add

+    COMPRESS_CACHE_BACKEND = 'locmem://'

+to seahub_settings.py as documented http://manual.seafile.com/deploy_pro/deploy_in_a_cluster.html

+This will tell every node to generate the CSS CACHE in its local folder.